meilisearch/documentation/reference/features/dumps.md

 }
 ```

-You can use the returned `uid` (unique identifier based on the timestamp at which the dump was triggered) to track its progress with the [get dump status route](/reference/api/dump.md#get-dump-status).
+You can use the returned `uid` (unique identifier indicating when the dump was triggered) to track its progress with the [get dump status route](/reference/api/dump.md#get-dump-status).
 The returned status could be:

 - `in_progress`: Dump creation is in progress
 - `failed`: An error occurred during dump process, and the task was aborted